The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Application: Estimation of Gene Regulatory Networks

 \section{Application: Estimation of Gene Regulatory Networks}

-We apply rPC and the PC-Algorithm to a gene expression data set of $n = 487$ patients with prostate cancer from The Cancer Genome Atlas \citep{tcga}.
+We apply our algorithms and the PC-Algorithm to a gene expression data set of $n = 487$ patients with prostate cancer from The Cancer Genome Atlas \citep{tcga}.
 We select $p = 272$ genes with known network structure from BioGRID \citep{biogrid}, and attempt to recover this network from the data.
-We choose the tuning parameters for rPC and the p-value threshold for the PC-Algorithm by searching over a grid of values and selecting those which yielded the largest \textsc{bic} \eqref{eqn::bic}.
+We choose the tuning parameters for both rPC algorithms and the p-value threshold for the PC-Algorithm by searching over a grid of values and selecting those which yielded the largest \textsc{bic} \eqref{eqn::bic}.
+We found that the best rPC algorithm in terms of \textsc{bic} was rPC-approx with $\eta = 3$ and $\alpha = 0.09$, while the best p-value threshold for the PC-Algorithm was 0.07.

 The BioGRID database provides valuable information about known gene regulatory interactions.
 However, this databse mainly capture genetic interactions in normal cells.
 Thus, the information from BioGRID may not correctly capture interactions in cancerous cells, which are of interest in our application \citep{ideker2012differential}.
 Despite this limitation, highly connected hub genes in the BioGRID network, which usually correspond to transcription factors, are expected to stay highly connected in cancer cells.
 Therefore, to evaluate the performance of the two methods, we focus here on the identification of hub genes, which are often most clinically relevant \citep{hub-imp1, hub-imp2, hub-imp3}.